The Idea Space

 Via Smart Zoom

-Smart Zoom is a feature supported by macOS, if enabled via System Preferences > Mouse/Trackpad > Point & Click > Smart Zoom.
+Smart Zoom is a feature supported by macOS, if enabled via System Settings > Mouse/Trackpad > Point & Click > Smart Zoom.
 Double-tap on your mouse or trackpad to zoom.
 Then double-tap again to restore the zoom.

 By default, Curio will Smart Zoom to the figure you’re hovering over, else the point you’re hovering over, similar to how Smart Zoom works in Safari.

-This can be customized in advanced preferences.
+This can be customized in advanced settings.

 With the Keyboard